hanmgmt/test-docs/source/project-management.rst

 Versioning and tagging
 ----------------------
+Before creating a new tag, we need to make sure all related files updated to reflect the new tag.
+These files shall be checked and updated if existing:
+1. Update __init__.py
+2. Update setup.py
+3. Update README.md
+4. Update changelog.md

 In all of our software, we conduct version tagging.
 Here, each new version refers to a change to the codebase that is to